bradsorph/bin_bradz/README.md

 ## Scope of this repo

-This repo is the collection of the scripts I use to automate my jobs.
+This repo is the collection of the (mainly bash) scripts I use to automate my jobs.

 They are developed in *quick and dirty* way, so they do not suppose to be an high quality code.
 There is the better and more usuable, but longest way to do this.